snotskie/ttrpg/site/src/playing.md

 For example, if two characters are attacking one another at the same time, then each character first rolls as Attackers, narrating how they attempt to attack.
 Then only the higher roll goes through as an attack and as the Focal Action--the lower roll has been interrupted, neither winning, losing, failing, or succeeding.
 Then the lower roller rolls as a Defender against the attack, narrating how they respond, and effects are determined as usual.
 And as there were only two characters in this exchange, there were no opportunities for Side Actions by other characters.

+!!! warning "Rules Note: Groups within Simultaneous Actions"
+    If multiple characters perform a grouped Check or Contest as Attackers together when determining the Focal Action, then they remain grouped for the rest of the simultaneous action.

+    Likewise, if multiple characters perform separate actions when determining the Focal Action, then they remain separate and cannot perform a grouped Check or Contest as Attackers together for the rest of the simultaneous action.

 ### Endeavors

 Endeavors are series of simultaneous actions during which the characters involved race to be the first to reach some destination, to be the first to acheive some action, to escape without being caught, to advance an objective before time runs out, or so on.
 Many scenes where the tension is drawn out can be run as Endeavors.